 The Council's performance framework is regularly reviewed, and appropriate amendments made.
-There is a golden thread between the Corporate Plan, Heads of Service business plans and operational plans, which are all subject to review and report on the Council's performance against key priorities.
+There is a golden thread between the Corporate Plan, Directors/Assistant Directors business plans and operational plans, which are all subject to review and report on the Council's performance against key priorities.